Pituitary EMG™

 Product Details

-Other ingredients: Enzymatically processed Saccharomyces Cerevisiae, Vegetarian Capsule.
+Other ingredients: Enzymatically processed Saccharomyces Cerevisiae, Organic Rice Bran, Vegetarian Capsule.

 Suggested use: Serving size or as recommended by your health care professional.
 Adjust usage according to nutritional lifestyle requirements.